|Locations:||up to 3|

 At the time, service area planning applications would often be submitted in two halves, with the forecourt submitted separately.
 It's possible that this just means Mobil were intending to run the forecourt, but at some the wording implies they wanted to run the whole site.

 The following services were owned by Mobil, even if other parts were leased out:

 - Barton Park (A1(M))

 - Reading (M4)

 - Warwick (M40)

-Mobil operated at the following services.
+Mobil provided fuel at the following services:

 The following services were planned by Mobil but never built.